Posted by: Dean Paul Dominguez

 AVM's Place in Real Estate

 AVMs have to value millions of homes in a short period of time.
-An endeavor like this will have a higher margin of error versus a real estate agent carefully crafting a competitive market analysis (CMA).
-Nevertheless, AVMs still have their place among users who need a quick number when an expert is not available.
+An endeavor like this will have a higher margin of error versus a real estate agent carefully crafting a competitive market analysis (CMA), which is an important part of what a real estate agent does for clients.
+Nevertheless, AVMs still have their place for those users who need a quick number when an expert is not available.
 If someone views 10 properties in a particular area, and there is no recent sold history, an AVM is a good way to understand the values of that neighborhood.
 From there, it can be a stepping stone or conversation starter with a real estate agent to find out exactly how much a particular home is worth.

 Real estate agents are there to verify the AVM’s work.
 The AVM could be accurate or inaccurate.
 Its inaccuracies exist in two forms: overvaluing or undervaluing.
 Real estate agents will need to carefully consider the AVM and make inferences on how it valued the property.